DanaPavlenko/PythonAdmissionExercises/README.md

-# PythonAdmissionExercises
+# Python Admission Exercises
-Python Admission exercises
+Various exercises for the admission